lee-lindley/github_blog/_posts/2022-11-22-ExcelGen_multirow_headers.md

         );
     END LOOP;
 ```
-Next, we add our real query to the sheet as a second table beneath the one row header table.
+Next, we add our real query to the sheet as a second table beneath the two row header table.
 We use relative positioning for the location of this table.
 The concepts of the anchor and
 relative positioning are covered well in the documentation.
 There is a nice picture
 with examples.
 I have gone back to it frequently when building this and other multi-table sheets